coderefinery/git-collaborative/content/centralized.md

     requests via email.
   - If you do not wish this, you can "unwatch" a repository (top of the project page).
-    - If you are a following on your own, you will need to unwatch both of the two above repositories under the "Following on your own" tab above.
   - However, we recommend watching repositories you are interested in.
 You can learn things from experts just by watching the activity that come through a popular project.